 If there is a Trump Effect its impact doesn’t point in any particular direction.
 Since the inauguration in January 2017 (as the chart above shows), mortgage rates have risen, fallen, risen again, and are now in free fall.
 Mortgage rates – and interest rates in general – are the by-product of many factors.
 It’s difficult to show that a single one explains rate patterns.

 If we’re going to say there is a Trump Effect then what about Fed actions, stock market prices, inflation rates, employment and unemployment levels, congressional actions, new technologies, tax policies, natural disasters, and events overseas?

 Certainly, it’s difficult or impossible to nail down an actual percentage-point reduction that mortgage applicants are receiving because Trump is in office.
-But it’s safe to say that Trump is doing everything in his power to keep rates low, for reasons discussed below.Show Me Today's Rates (Jul 15th, 2019)
+But it’s safe to say that Trump is doing everything in his power to keep rates low, for reasons discussed below.Verify your new rate (Sep 22nd, 2019)

 The President & the Fed

 The president appoints seven governors to manage the Federal Reserve.
 The seven governors, plus five regional Federal Reserve presidents, form the interest-setting Federal Open Market Committee (FOMC).